cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 ### III.
 Strengths Grounded in Values, Principles, Virtues

-* Teaching section - strengths shown in persevering through difficult teaching experiences
+* Teaching Part 1- strengths shown in persevering through difficult teaching experiences
+* Teaching Part 1 - rant about teacher salaries

 ### IV.
 Defining Events

 ### V. Relationships and Networks

+* Teaching Part 2, LearnBIG - developing a relationship with Leslie from Valve
+* Udacity - relationships with the video team, teaching colleagues

 ### VI.
 Enablers and Blockers of My Best Performance

 ### VII.
 Personal Vision

-* Intro section talks about hopes and dreams for humanity and space exploration
+* Intro talks about hopes and dreams for humanity and space exploration